JamesBrill/react-speech-recognition/README.md

 By default, the Speech Recognition API is listening to speech from the microphone.
 To have the API turned off by default, set this to `false`.

+### continuous [bool]

+By default, the Speech Recognition API is continously listening to speech from the microphone.
+To have the API turned off after the user has finished speaking, or the input is no longer there, set this to `false`.

 ## Props added to your component

 ### transcript [string]